miku86/notes/dom-enlightment.md

 ## 9.5 CSSStyleRule properties and methods

-To get accurate information pertaining to the available properties and methods on an `CSSStyleRule` node its best to ignore the specification and to ask the browser what is available.
+To get accurate information pertaining to the available properties and methods on an `CSSStyleRule` node it's best to ignore the specification and to ask the browser what is available.

 ## 9.6 Getting a list of CSS Rules in a style sheet using CSSRules